spacetimeengineer/mupy/README.md

 # About

-μpy (mupy) or python manufacturing utility is an extremely powerful new digital-twin technology implemented in the form of a python pip installable package which essentially empowers users with hardware-class-objects into the python scripting envornment. mupy features include hardware generation, assembly, operation and simulation. mupy is many things and shall make us all very dangerous.
+μpy (mupy) or python manufacturing utility is an extremely powerful new digital-twin technology implemented in the form of a python pip installable package which essentially empowers users with hardware-class-objects into the python scripting envornment. mupy posesses features such as hardware / system generation, assembly & operational simulation, metadata & resources renderings. mupy empowers the artist with speed.
+Get dangerous.

 ## Note from the developer

 mupy has grown too large for a single developer to responsibly maintain the system.
 It works very well and remains more powerful than you could possibly believe without using it yourself but there are caveats and inefficiencies which are things only experts from a larger community could solve.
 I must note that I am not an open source developer trying to win karma points with the community rather I have requirements I need to fufillfor my own purposes but this system compliments communities well.

 ## Overview